AWel11/Simple-OpenCV-Program/Chapter9/README.md

-so you should first compile opencv source with MinGW (since Qt only support MinGW-compiled opencv version) For me, I've tried many times to compile opencv by cmake, but all failed, every time I type "mingw32-make"(now I change it to "make"), it would stop at 41% or so, and prompted that something wrong whit libopencv_core412.dll.
+so you should first compile opencv source with MinGW (since Qt only support MinGW-compiled opencv version) For me, I've tried many times to compile opencv by cmake, but all failed, every time I type "mingw32-make"(now I change it to "make"), it would stop at 41% or so, and prompted that something wrong with libopencv_core412.dll.

 So, I have no choice to download a MinGW-compiled opencv from the internet, but it didn't work neither.